ghkhashayar/docs/docs/install.md

 # Installation

 ## Requirements
-* PHP 7.1.3+
+* PHP 7.2.5+
 * Laravel 6.0
 * Composer
 * NPM and Laravel Mix (optional)

 ## Install using composer

-1. Open your laravel project directory in terminal.
+1. Open your laravel project directory in the terminal/CMD.

-2. Use composer command to install sanjab on your project.
+2. Use the composer command to install sanjab on your project.
 ```bash
 composer require sanjabteam/sanjab
 ```